-A die roll of all 1s is a miss.
+A roll of all 1s on the dice is a miss.
 A roll of all 6s is a direct hit unless you are rolling only one die, regardless of the attacker's MAT or the target's DEF.
-Sometimes a special rule causes an attack to hit automatically; such automatic hits are also direct hits.
+Sometimes a special rule causes an attack to hit automatically.
+Such automatic hits are also direct hits.